kunal-talwar/draft-wang-ppm-differential-privacy/draft-wang-ppm-differential-privacy.md

 We just demonstrated two simple policies that achieve the same level of `(EPSILON, DELTA)`-DP on histogram use case, under different trust models.
-They are comparable in terms of utility, but because the second policy with only Aggregator-DP requires all Aggregators to independently add noise to maintain OAOC trust model, we lose some utility when more than one Aggregator is honest.
+They are comparable in terms of utility, but because the second policy with only Aggregator randomization requires all Aggregators to independently add noise to maintain OAOC trust model, we lose some utility when more than one Aggregator is honest.

 # Security Considerations